Experience Machine

 When I first read about the “experience machine”, I was in the middle of a divorce, losing a lifetime of equity through the collapse of the housing market, and being sued by a major bank over for my second mortgage.
 Life was failing on all fronts.
 But the idea of plugging into a machine to experience financial and marital success didn’t appeal to me.
 I wanted the real thing, not a counterfeit, even if the feelings were identical.

 Fast forward to 2019.
 I stumbled through the years.
-I Regained financial security and found relationship security.
+I regained financial security and found a fulfilling and loving companion.
 The path was difficult.
 I worked more hours than I thought humanly possible.
 The dating game, the second time around, was fraught with frustrations and disappointments, far from the idealistic joys I dreamed single life would bring.
 Yet, I made it, eventually achieving what I would have wished for back then—without the machine.

 The Experience of Being